 Do you have a sweet tooth?
 Try plums!
 There are only about 70 calories in a 2-plum serving, according to the FDA.
 Plums are also a delicious source of protein and fiber.

 4. Honeydew Melon

 A 4.8-oz slice of honeydew melon contains only 50 calories and plenty of fiber.
-Honeydew is a good source of vitamin C, which promotes the growth, development and repair of all the tissues in your body.
+Honeydew is a good source of vitamin C, which promotes the growth, development, and repair of all the tissues in your body.
 Honeydew also contains the B vitamins thiamine, niacin, and pantothenic acid.
 Since honeydews are about 90 percent water, they help you get all the fluid you need to maintain good health.

 5. Cod or Other Seafood

-A 3-oz serving of cod has fewer than 90 calories, according to the FDA, and it has plenty of flavor too.
+A 3-oz serving of cod has fewer than 90 calories, according to the FDA, and it has plenty of flavors too.
 A serving of this low-fat flaky white meat fish contains protein, phosphorus, niacin, and Vitamin B-12, according to SeafoodHealthFacts.org.
 Your body uses protein to build and repair tissues, and it uses phosphorus to keep your bones strong.
 Niacin helps with various functions in your skin, nervous system, and digestive tract.
 Vitamin B-12 keeps your nerves and blood cells healthy.

 6. Turkey Breast

 A 3-oz serving of roasted turkey breast contains only 160 calories but packs protein, B vitamins, phosphorus, potassium, iron, and zinc.
 Iron carries life-giving oxygen to the cells of your body, while zinc supports immune function, learning, and memory.